Tag Archives: Anaxagoras

 On Knowing Ourselves

 In a 2012 post in this blog, I criticized a 2009 essay called “50 Years of Stupid Grammar Advice.”
 The putative advice was that of Strunk and White.
-It was not in fact grammatical.
-They had written not the elements of grammar, but The Elements of Style.
+However, what these two had written was not the elements of grammar, but The Elements of Style.
 They gave style advice by precept and example.
 The advice is good, if well understood.
 The critic should recognize that, as I wrote, “Rules of style are supposed to induce thinking, not obedience.”

 War and Talk